rilexus/prym-frontend-application-template-signup/README.md

 ##Sign Up Page
 The following requirements MUST be implemented with React.
+The following requirements SHOULD be implemented with functional components.

 ###It MUST contain:
 * "Last name" input of type text